 Please note that a declaration from the CEO is no longer required.
-The submission of the ERI data through Workspace 2 and the uploading of an independent audit opinion (where applicable) is sufficient confirmation that the ERI data is accurate.
+Submitting the ERI data through Workspace 2 and uploading an independent audit opinion (where applicable) is sufficient confirmation that the ERI data is accurate.

 Declarations are due 31 May, and should be reported by source using the reporting template supplied via Workspace 2.